Future Energy Park

 Where is the Facility Located?

-Located within the City of Calgary, Future Energy Park is being sited in an industrial area southeast of the intersection of Peigan and Stoney Trail SE.
+Located within the City of Calgary, Future Energy Park is in an industrial area southeast of the intersection of Peigan and Stoney Trail SE.

-Access to the parcel will be from 84 Street SE along the boundary of Rocky View County and the city.
-The plant will be constructed and operated on a 21 hectare site (52 acre) on lands designated for future industrial use.
+Access to the parcel will be from 84 Street SE along the boundary of Rocky View County and the City.
+The plant will be constructed and operated on a 21 hectare site (52 acre) on lands designated for industrial use (Direct Control District – 7D2023).

 What are the Components of the Facility?